stalwartlabs/website/docs/management/overview.md

 ## Usage

-The default location of the Stalwart CLI is `/opt/stalwart-mail/bin/stalwart-cli`.
+The default location of the Stalwart CLI is `/opt/stalwart-mail/bin/stalwart-cli` (or, inside a Docker image `/usr/local/bin/stalwart-cli``).
 When executed without any parameters, the CLI tool prints a brief help page such as this one:

 ```bash
 $ stalwart-cli